 Early in the fall semester, the applicant initiates an FPDA proposal for the following academic year by preparing the required materials as outlined in the Faculty Professional Development Assignment Application Guidelines, including the Application Cover Sheet (DOC, 46KB), and submits these to the department chair for departmental review, often by a committee.
 The department chair sends the request, with the department's priority rating, to the dean for review by the professional development committee of the faculty member's college.
 Those requests that are supported by the college review committee will be reviewed by the dean to determine whether they can be financially supported by the college.
 All Faculty Professional Development Assignment recommendations granted by the deans are forwarded to the Provost's Office by October 15.
 These must be approved by the Senior Vice President and Provost, the President, and the Board of Regents before they become official.
 Announcement of assignments granted for the following academic year are made at the beginning of the spring semester.

 Upon completion of FPDA

-Each faculty member granted a Faculty Professional Development Assignment is required to submit an FPDA Final Report upon completion of the assignment.
+Each faculty member granted a Faculty Professional Development Assignment is required to submit an FPDA Final Report (DOC, 15KB) upon completion of the assignment.
 The final report will provide information that compares the proposed assignment to the actual results obtained (e.g., article submitted, training completed, draft manuscript produced, international collaboration established, grant submitted, etc.).
 The final report will also include information about external grants received as a result of the assignment.
-The FPDA Final Report must be routed by the college to the Office of the Senior Vice President and Provost by October 15.
+The FPDA Final Report (DOC, 15KB) must be routed by the college to the Office of the Senior Vice President and Provost by October 15.